wenners/wordclock/README.md

 The Display LEDs are built directly into the front panel so any size clock can be built.

-There are also modes for digital clock, analogue clock, temperature & humidity, & also three games, Game of Life, Simon & Tetris.
+The clock includes the following modes, word clock, digital clock, analogue clock, temperature & humidity, & also three games, Game of Life, Simon & Tetris.

 The clock can be stand alone or run as a slave off a Master Clock if required.